 Freshman Student Admission

 Incoming freshmen are expected to present a final official high school transcript as proof of graduating from an accredited high school or preparatory school.
+Failure to submit this document may impact your receipt of federal and state financial assistance.

 Information provided on the Application for Undergraduate Admission and Scholarships must be accurate and complete.
 Falsification or omission of information or credentials may result in the revocation of admission.

 It is recommended that students apply for admission online and are eligible to do so as soon as they complete their junior year in high school.
+There are application deadlines specific to each entry semester, please consult the how-to apply website for the most current deadlines.
+UM-Dearborn continues to accept freshman applications as long as space is available, however, students should apply by the dates on the website to ensure highest consideration for admission.

 It is free and easy to apply online (umdearborn.edu/apply), and students may check the application status online.